The Fair and the City's Founding

-By now the verdicts on the fair are widely accepted:
+By now the verdicts on New Orleans’ World’s Fair, whose opening day anniversary is this month, May 12, 1984, are widely accepted:

 - It was a financial flop.